samsam07/LiteWare.Remoting.Core-dotnet/README.md

 The `RemoteService` requires an implementation of `IMarshaller` to convert remote calls and requests to and from an array of bytes.

-### 2. Custom transport (`RemoteNetwork`, `IMessageSerializer` and `RemoteNetworkBuilder`)
+### 2. Custom transport (`RemoteTransport`, `IMessageSerializer` and `RemoteTransportBuilder`)

-The transport is represented by the abstract `RemoteNetwork` class and is responsible for the exchange of payloads between remote services.
+The transport is represented by the abstract `RemoteTransport` class and is responsible for the exchange of payloads between remote services.
 This class should be extended and specialized to use a specific communication protocol.

-The `RemoteNetwork` is also responsible for the serialization and deserialization of payloads and thus,requires that an implementation of `IMessageSerializer` is provided during its construction.
+The `RemoteTransport` is also responsible for the serialization and deserialization of payloads and thus,requires that an implementation of `IMessageSerializer` is provided during its construction.
 `IMessageSerializer` is different from `IMarshaller`.
 The latter serializes remote objects (`RemoteCall` and `RemoteResponse`) while the former serializes framed payloads (`Message`) containing remote objects.

-Implementations of the `RemoteNetwork` class should prevent direct initialization through constructors.
+Implementations of the `RemoteTransport` class should prevent direct initialization through constructors.
-A derivation of the `RemoteNetworkBuilder` class should instead be used to build new instances as this allows for a proper configuration of the network in a remote service.
+A derivation of the `RemoteTransportBuilder` class should instead be used to build new instances as this allows for a proper configuration of the transport in a remote service.

 ### 3. Custom command invoking